Tours Sitemap Accessibility Skiptocontent Search

 Berber’s shining star: Hamid Chereit, known worldwide as Idir: “At a time when many epidemics were raging, new-born babies were called Idir to ward off bad luck; I chose it as a tribute to my culture.

-I remember the 70s in Libya when we had only music tapes and records of Ṭaweṣ A'meroush, Idir and Imazighen Imula as a source of information about the Imazighen of Algeria and Morocco.
+I remember the 1970s in Libya when we had only music tapes and records of Ṭaweṣ A'meroush, Idir and Imazighen Imula as a source of information about the Imazighen of Algeria and Morocco.
 Idir's vivid vocal imagery, evoked from Berber mythology, made his album A Vava Inou Va (1976) a great hit in Libya, and still stands alone among other forms of Berber song, far more complex than the triviality popularised by common pop culture.
-While Ferhat's revolutionary power had inspired many Berberists to take a more active role in the new revolution then sweeping North Africa - the peaceful revolution.
+While Ferhat's revolutionary power had inspired many Berberists to take a more active role in the new revolution then sweeping North Africa - still the peaceful revolution.

 Where the press and other media were suppressed, music conveyed the word with ease across the borders of segmented North Africa.
-Hence It was illegal to possess Tamazight music at the time in Libya, and so listening to forbidden Berber music underground added the benefit of another dimensional excitement.
-[The Imazighen group of Morocco and UK's Pink Floyd were also popular in 70s Libya.]
+Hence, it was illegal to possess Tamazight music at the time in Libya, and so listening to forbidden Berber music underground added the benefit of another dimensional excitement.

 Tuareg, "Les Chasseurs De Lumières", Idir, 1993.